google/CFU-Playground/index.markdown

 ### Requirements
 #### Pre-requisites
-- Familiarity with ML “cycle” (inputs, preprocessing, training, inference, etc.)
-- Knowledge of computer organization (datapath, registers, opcodes, etc.)
+- Knowledge of computer organization (RISC pipeline, registers, opcodes, etc.)
-- Basic experience with HDL & synthesis concepts for FPGAs
+- Basic experience with HDL (being able to read Verilog) & synthesis concepts for FPGAs
-  - Having used Vivado before & Linux OS is a big plus
-  - Must come to the workshop with Vivado already installed
-- Need to know C and Python
+- Familiarity with C and Python
+- Familiarity with ML “cycle” (inputs, preprocessing, training, inference, etc.) is helpful but not required

 #### Hardware
-- Renode will be used to emulate Arty A7-35T
+- For the *workshop*, or to experiment with CFU-Playground using simulators, none is required.
+- To develop on an FPGA, one of the supported FPGA boards is required (or you might be able to add support!)

 #### Software
+- For the workshop, we expect most people will use the colabs, in which case only a Google account is needed.
 - All software (RISCV toolchain, Symbiflow, etc.) installed in via environment pre-packaged with CFU Playground.

 ### Schedule